Top 10 Villages in Iran You Must Visit

 Inside the village, you will see houses on both sides of the valley.
 The houses’ architecture is somehow that one house’s roof is the yard of its above house.
 In these porches and courtyards, you will see women and girls in their colorful local costumes talking to each other.

-On the other hand, this village’s inhabitants are lovely Kurds who hold various ceremonies and rituals throughout the year, especially in the spring.
+Alternatively, this village is inhabited by lovely Kurds who hold various ceremonies and festivals throughout the year, especially in the spring.
 One of these ceremonies is the Nowruz Festival (Persian new year), usually held in the last week of February.
 Lighting a fire, performing Kurdish dance, and distributing traditional sweets and cookies are some of this event’s rituals.

 The Mysterious Village of Kharanagh

-In the middle of the Iran desert, where you think nothing can tolerate the arid and hot climate, you encounter a historic village at the skirt of a mountain range.
-Kharanagh or Kharanaq, the sun’s birthplace, is a pure example of the ancient Persian village structure that dates back to 4500 years ago.
+Located at the foot of a mountain range in the middle of the Iran desert, where you would think nothing could endure the arid and hot climate, you come across a historic village.
+Kharanagh or Kharanaq, home to the sun’s birthplace, is a pure example of an ancient Persian village dating to 4500 years ago.

 The historical village of Kharanagh is in the north of Yazd, 50 km from Ardakan city.
-In this Iran village, houses are built by mud-brick, and most of them are abandoned.
-Some travelers believe that being half-abandoned and the exotic architecture of passageways and tunnels makes Kharanagh mysterious and a little scary.
+In this Iran village, houses are built with mud-brick, and most of them are abandoned.
+Some travelers believe that being half-abandoned and the exotic architecture of passageways and tunnels make Kharanagh mysterious and a little scary.

-This village’s oldest attraction is an adobe castle consisting of two and three-story houses unique worldwide.
+Its oldest monument is an adobe castle with two- and three-story houses that are unique to this village.
 Also, there is a large caravanserai near Kharanagh Castle, another historical and spectacular monument of this village.
 Besides, the historical bath of Kharanagh is in this caravanserai, which had easy access to the aqueduct water.
-Other historical monuments of this village include Kharanagh Reservoir, Kharanagh Bridge, and Menar Jonban (Shaking minarets).
+Other historical monuments of this village include Kharanagh Reservoir, Kharanagh Bridge, and Menar Jonban (shaking minarets).

-Kharanaq, like many other Iran villages, gives you a peaceful feeling which you can hardly find in the cities.
-Finally, we suggest visiting Kharanagh before it disappears entirely due to its beauty and historical value.
+Kharanaq, like many other Iran villages, gives you a peaceful feeling that you can hardly find in the cities.
+Finally, we suggest visiting the beautiful Kharanagh before it disappears entirely.

 Garmeh, a Spectacular Oasis